 Welcome to Aspire's Health Room

-Immunizations: To attend public school in Washington State a student must have a signed Certificate of Immunization Status Form showing proof of full immunization, an initiation of a schedule of immunization, or a medical/personal or religious exemption.
+Immunizations: To attend public school in Washington State, a student must have a signed Certificate of Immunization Status Form showing proof of full immunization, an initiation of a schedule of immunization, or a medical/personal or religious exemption.

-Medication at School: School Districts in Washington State follow very concise law concerning medications at school.
+Medication at School: School Districts in Washington State follow a very concise law concerning medication at school.
 Oral medication (prescription or over the counter) must be accompanied by signed permission from both the parent and physician/dentist.
 This doctor’s order must accompany the medication on the day it is to be given.
 All medication must be in the original container.
 Please contact the health room for the appropriate paperwork or additional assistance.

 District Health Information

 All health rooms will be available before school starts to drop off required paperwork and medications that need to be on file before your child can start school, such as EpiPens, diabetes orders and supplies, and critical medications.
 All students with life-threatening conditions (e.g. asthma, diabetes, seizures) need to have orders and medications turned in before they can attend school.
 If you have any questions, call your school's Health Room or Office.